As we clelebrate the month of September my plan is to share with you some blog posts “Why we should shop small businesses.”

 Many owners were facing the monthly bills still coming In and no income being generated from customers.

 Some turned to the internet and social media to remind their customers that they have made things work and are open for business, however in a very different way.

 Over the month’s small businesses have taken on a new role as an online shop as well as trying to keep their storefronts open.

-This news will have a huge impact on not only the small business but the artists & crafters that display their beautiful items.
 Many have worked months on their inventory to get ready for what is their “big season”.

 My plan is to highlight a couple of places each week and include either their website or their FaceBook business page.
 Many use FB for getting the word out on new inventory or what has just been created.

 You will all probably notice that some are in the Franklin/Clarion, Knox area since I am so familiar with these spots!
 I have also found a few now that I am in Virginia & visit the Raleigh area in North Carolina.

 My First Stop is Lori Hartzell’s “Shed”.
 Lori is located just outside of the town of Knox.
 She is the most talented artist.
 She is able to turn everyday objects into works of art.

 Everything is painted by hand and is truly one of a kind, she does do special orders but as anyone knows those take time.
 But it will be well worth your wait.